elastx/elx-docs/content/en/docs/jelastic-paas/guides/force_https_on_apache_behind_nginx.md

 ---
 title: "Force HTTPS on Apache behind Nginx load balancer"
-description: "How to force HTTPS on apache with Nginx load balancer"
+description: "How to force HTTPS on Apache with Nginx load balancer"
 weight: 1
 alwaysopen: true
 ---